rmollenkamp/angular-timeout/README.md

 # angular-timeout
 Application that tracks user's idle status in Angular.
-Fork of angular-user-idle
+Fork of angular-timeout